 Dr. Cristine Maloney joined VNH full-time in September 2016 after working for the agency for 4 years in the Hospice program.
 Dr. Maloney is a graduate of the University of Vermont College of Medicine.
 She is board certified in Internal Medicine, completing her residency at Yale School of Medicine, and is board certified in Hospice and Palliative Medicine, having completed her palliative care fellowship at Dartmouth-Hitchcock Medical Center.
 Dr. Maloney most recently worked at Gifford Medical Center as an attending physician in both internal medicine and palliative care, providing primary care as well as palliative care consultation.

 Director, Community Relations and Development

 Hilary R. Davis joined VNH in January 2017.
-She holds a Bachelor of Science in Business Management with a concentration in Leadership from Norwich University and has over 7 years of professional experience in strategic fundraising, event planning, and volunteer coordination.
+She holds a bachelor’s degree in business management with a concentration in leadership from Norwich University and has over 7 years of professional experience in strategic fundraising, event planning, and volunteer coordination.
 Prior to joining VNH, she was the Director of Leadership Giving in the Office of Development and Alumni Relations at Norwich University.

 Stephen Whitman, Chair